-This shoot must be completed and signed by the

-on top of the candidate's work.
-A declaration of this sheet. e Home Economics and Human E of authenticity signed by the can
+This sheet must be completed an nd signed by the Home Econo omics and Human Ecology tut or and placed on top of the candidate's work.
+A declaration of authenticity signed by the candidate mus st be attached to this sheet.

-Centre Name: Centre Number:
+Centre Name: C entre Number:

-Candidate's Name: Candidate's Number:
+Candidate's Name: C Candidate's Number:

-Syllabus Number:
+yllabus Number: Paper Number: III Part ii

-Title: Option Area:
+Title: O Option Area:

 TUTOR MODERATOR

-Title Analysis, Aims and Research Techniques (20 marks)
+Title Analysis, Aims and Research T Techniques

-Research Design and Recording of Information (15 marks)
+(20 marks) Research Design and Recording of I (15 marks) nformation

-Planning, Organisation and Implementation of Investigative Techniques (25 marks)
+Planning, Organisation and Implem Investigative Techniques (25 marks)

-Presentation and Discussion of Results
+Presentation and Discussion of Resu (20 marks)

-(20 marks)

 Evaluation (20 marks)

 Total Mark (Max.
-1 00 marks)
+100 marks)

 FINAL MARK (m ax.
 20%):

+AUTHENTICATION by the HOM IE ECONOMICS AND HUMAN ECOLOGY Y TUTOR

-AUTHENTICATION by the HOME ECONOM I declare that the candidate's activities have been knowledge, no assistance has been given aparassessment and has been identified and recorded. kept under regular supervision a rt from any which is acceptabl nd that, to the best of my
+I declare that the candidate's activit knowledge, no assistance has bee assessment and has been identified a n given apart from an

 Signature: Date:

+Name of Tutor (block letters): Address of Tutor: